This page was reviewed under our medical and editorial policy by

 Tobacco: The leading cause of cancer and death from cancer is tobacco.
 Smoking tobacco (cigarettes, cigars and pipes) may cause lung, larynx, mouth, esophagus, throat, bladder, kidney, liver, stomach, pancreas, colorectal and cervical cancers, as well as acute myeloid leukemia.
 Chewing tobacco and snuff may increase the risk of mouth, esophagus and pancreatic cancers.
 Any amount of tobacco use is considered risky, but quitting—even among people who have been diagnosed with cancer—may reduce the risk of death.

-Alcohol: The more alcohol you drink, the higher the risk of certain cancers, such as head and neck cancer, esophageal cancer, liver cancer, breast cancer and colorectal cancer.
+Alcohol: The more alcohol someone drinks, the higher the risk of certain cancers, such as head and neck cancer, esophageal cancer, liver cancer, breast cancer and colorectal cancer.
 Studies have shown that moderation is key.
-The U.S. government’s “2015-2020 Dietary Guidelines for Americans” publication recommends up to one drink per day for women and up to two drinks per day for men to keep the cancer risk from rising.
+The U.S. government’s “2020-2025 Dietary Guidelines for Americans” publication recommends up to one drink per day for women and up to two drinks per day for men to keep the cancer risk from rising.

 Sunlight: UV radiation from sunlight, as well as from tanning beds, damages skin and may lead to skin cancer.
 Wearing a wide-brim hat, covering up with clothing, applying sunscreen, and limiting time spent in the sun may reduce the risk.

 There’s been speculation that certain foods or minerals are implicated in cancer risk, such as the black char on grilled meat, acrylamide in french fries and other foods, fluoride and artificial sweeteners.
-However, human studies haven’t shown a direct link between cancer and a particular food, beverage or nutrient—except for alcohol.
+It's important to talk to a doctor about whether anything a patient eats or drinks may affect cancer risk and to discuss how much is safe to consume.

 Certain infectious agents—such as viruses, bacteria or parasites—may cause cancer or increase the risk of developing cancer.
 The NCI lists these causes: